Kolkir/mlcpp/polynomial_regression/README.md

    Where $l$ is a learning rate.
 2. **Downloading data**

    I used STL ``filesystem`` library to check downloaded file existence to prevent multiple downloads, and used `libcurl` library for downloading data files, see ``utils::DownloadFile`` function implementation for details.
-We will use data used in "Building Machine Learning Systems with Python" book by Willi Richert.
+And I used a data from "Building Machine Learning Systems with Python" book by Willi Richert.
     ``` cpp
     ...
     namespace fs = std::experimental::filesystem;